ELLIOTTCABLE/blog/posts/markright.markdown

 deprecated in favour of their new replacements: `<em>` for emphasized text, and `<strong>` for *more* emphasized text.
 (On a bit of a sidenote, `<u>` received no replacement, for a multitude of reasons.
-Primarily among them, underlining on the web has come to be seen as a halmark of a hypertext link, and it is somewhat bad form to superfluously underline an element that *isn't* such a link.)
+Primarily among them, underlining on the web has come to be seen as a hallmark of a hypertext link, and it is somewhat bad form to superfluously underline an element that *isn't* such a link.)